 Passive greetings at the door are fine but if your cat is running at you like Dino from the Flintstones, consider this a warning sign of a cat who may have separation anxiety.

 Us cat owners joke about this, but when it comes to a cat with separation anxiety, this is no laughing matter.
 If your cat has to be by you 24/7 while you are home, this includes coming in the bathroom with you, then your kitty may be worried you will be leaving.
 You will notice they are most happy and content when you are sitting still as well.
 They will show signs of worry or depression when they can’t sit with you.

 Here is an example of separation anxiety caught on video:

 I never advise putting a human nor any animal on depression or anxiety medication.
 Anxiety is caused by a natural response in the body from stress and to suppress this will only put more stress on the body.
 Take it from someone who has GAD and panic attacks, it is not the answer.
 Here are some things you can do to help calm your kitty:

-Comfort Them – Make sure you have time set aside each day to show them you are there.
-To ease their tension and stress.
-If they want to sleep with them, let them.
+- Comfort Them – Make sure you have time set aside each day to show them you are there to ease their tension and stress.
+If they want to sleep with you, let them.
 I can tell you from my experience, sleeping alone is the worst with anxiety.

 - Find a Friend – If you only have one cat, consider getting a second if you can afford it.
 This will drop stress by a lot for your cat.
 Cats who have separation anxiety fear being alone or forgotten so having a second cat will remind them they are not alone.
 The other cat will also play with them to ease the stress.

 - Toys – Make sure you have lots of toys, a cat tree, a window they can access, and a place they can hide.
 This will all help distract them from their own fears.